pynoor/pizzaservice/README.md

 - address

 ## The database:
-Starting off this project, I wanted to keep things as simple as possible.
-So I only had one model, which was 'order'.
-On further reflection, I think it would make sense to add at least two more models which will be 'Customer' and 'Pizza'.
-That will allow us to add more specific information to the pizza and still 'include' Normalization...
+Starting off this project, I wanted to keep things as simple as possible, so I only had one model, which was 'order'.
+Today I came across the concept of 'Normalization' though (see https://en.wikipedia.org/wiki/Database_normalization) which made me think: Wouldn't it make sense to add a few more models?
+Say 'Customer' and 'Pizza'?
+The order would have a one-to-one relation with the customer and the pizza, while both the customer and the pizza would have to have a one-to-many relationship with the orders.
+My first try at implementing this ended up in me messing my whole code up.
+Thank God for Git.
+I made that hard reset 'real quick'.
+For the sake of this project, and finals season,  I will hence remain with this single Order model - of course with the intention to come back and solve the opened issue.

-TODO: reword this

 ## Tests:
 I will be attempting to do TDD (Test driven development) all throughout the project, let's see how this will go.